Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/03-Possible-World-Semantics.md

 Paulo A. S. Velosoa,Sheila R. M. Velosob, Mario R. F. Benevidesa https://core.ac.uk/download/pdf/82455981.pdf

 Abstract  : We introduce a sound and complete graph calculus for multi-modal logics.
-This formalism internalizesthe (Kripke) semantics of modal logics and provides uniform tools for expressing and manipulating modalformulas.
+This formalism internalizes the (Kripke) semantics of modal logics and provides uniform tools for expressing and manipulating modal formulas.
 We present the graph calculus for logic K and show how to extend it to handle some modalities,like the global and difference modalities, in a natural manner.
-We also indicate how it can be easily extendedto other normal modal logics, such as T, S4, S5,
+We also indicate how it can be easily extended to other normal modal logics, such as T, S4, S5,